 General Electric in its present form was founded in 1892 when it acquired Edison General Electric and merged with a couple of other companies for good measure.
 Edison produced the incandescent lamp and other meaningful inventions but ultimately pulled back from running a full-blown business to remain focused on his inventions after that.
 GE is one of the oldest operating companies in America.

-Since this time, GE as it becomes known moved into numerous industries including home consumer products, defense work, turbines and other commercial use.
-Jack Welch, a former CEO or GE, famously said that if the company is not number one or two in an industry, it should get out of it altogether.
-And with that in mind, the company successfully markets an exciting range of garbage disposal products for home users with the intention of dominating its space.
+Since this time, GE as it becomes known moved into numerous industries including home consumer products, defense work, turbines, electric tankless water heater and other commercial use.
+Jack Welch, a former CEO of GE, famously said that if the company is not number one or two in an industry, it should get out of it altogether.
+And with that in mind, the company successfully markets an exciting range of garbage products for home users with the intention of dominating its space.

-General Electric GFC520V 1/2 Horsepower Continuous Feed Disposall
+General Electric GFC520V 1/2 Horsepower Continuous Feed Disposal

 The General Electric GFC520V Continuous Feed Disposals a tough little number.
 It’s a food waste disposer with a half horsepower motor that uses magnets.
 Weighing 9 pounds and measuring 6.7-inches by 6.9-inches by 15.1-inches, it’s more than twice as deep as it is wide.